NextronSystems/asgard-manual/usage/administration.rst

 Sysmon Configuration Template
 """""""""""""""""""""""""""""

-There are some best practise configurations available.
+There are some best practice configurations available.
 See them as a good starting point to develop your own configuration.
 If you do not have a Sysmon configuration yet, there are several options we suggest: